 Step 1: Make easy mixed candied zest

 Slice them up, put them in a pot of water, add cloves, a cinnamon stick, a few cranberries, and some rosemary, and then simmer it on the stove.

-Step 2: Soak the raisins
+Step 2: Soak the dried fruit

 Step 3: Make the Stollen dough